-Richard Sharp: BBC chairman says Boris Johnson loan row 'a distraction'
+Richard Sharp: BBC chairman asks for conflict of interest review

 - Published

-Richard Sharp has defended his position as BBC chairman amid scrutiny over his links with Boris Johnson.
+Richard Sharp says the BBC board will review any potential conflicts of interest he may have amid scrutiny over his links with Boris Johnson.

-Claims emerged over the weekend that the ex-banker was involved in securing a loan of up to £800,000 for the then-prime minister.
+Claims have emerged that the BBC chairman was involved in securing a loan of up to £800,000 for the then-PM.

 Mr Sharp said he had not been involved in a loan, a guarantee or arranging any financing.

-In a statement to BBC employees, he called the row "a distraction for the organisation, which I regret".
+In a statement, he called the row "a distraction for the organisation, which I regret".

-Mr Sharp said he had never hidden his longstanding relationship with the former PM.
+He said he had never hidden his longstanding relationship with the former PM.

 According to The Sunday Times, Mr Sharp was involved in helping to arrange a guarantor on a loan of up to £800,000 for Mr Johnson in late 2020.

-He was handpicked for the senior role by Mr Johnson in February 2021.
+Mr Sharp - a former Goldman Sachs banker - was announced as the government's choice for the new BBC chairman in January 2021.

+The government's choice is ultimately decided by the prime minister, on the advice of the culture secretary, who is in turn advised by a panel.

-He told BBC staff "I believe firmly that I was appointed on merit, which the Cabinet Office have also confirmed".
+Mr Sharp told BBC staff in an email: "I believe firmly that I was appointed on merit, which the Cabinet Office have also confirmed".

 Mr Johnson and the government have rejected suggestions there was any conflict of interest involved.

+A spokesman added: "Mr Johnson did indeed have dinner with Mr Sharp, whom he has known for almost 20 years, and with his cousin.
+So what?
+Big deal.

+"All Mr Johnson's financial arrangements have been properly declared and registered on the advice of officials."

-Labour has called for the Commissioner for Public Appointments to fully investigate the appointment.
+Labour has called for the Commissioner for Public Appointments to fully investigate the appointment of Mr Sharp.

 - PACE SETTER: The best dance music for your morning run